History of Deportivo de A Coruña: 1996/1997: Rivaldo's year

 Without having qualified for European football, all eyes were set on the Liga where Deportivo would have their best start of a season ever.
 At the end of the year 1996, Deportivo were still unbeaten and, together with FC Barcelona, at just two points of leaders Real Madrid.
 Only during the first three matchdays were situated out of the first five.
 The new defence was like in old times and only leaked eight goals in seventeen matches, while playmakers Martins (six goals) and Rivaldo (seven goals) made the difference.
 Not that the team was playing spectacular football.
 It was effective.
 Seven victories were obtained with one goal difference and seven matches were drawn.
 Toshack received a financial punishment by the Spanish FA for remarks he made about the referee of the match against Real Madrid.
 The Welsh coach also criticized his own club in an interview with Don Balón.
 He called Deportivo “a club without a solid base, something like a castle in the air.
 To reach the level of the big clubs, there’s still a mountain of work to do.
 Deportivo is under construction and it’s important that this is made clear”.
 At the end of the year, Toshack had a row with midfielder Martín-Vázquez after he took the player off minutes after bringing him on at Sevilla.
 About Depor's supporters, Toshack said: “They always seem to have devaluated my work.
 But now things are changing, thanks to our good Liga position”.
 Deportivo had been unbeaten for seventeen consecutive Liga matches, a record by far in its history.

 The expectations were high when on 4 January 1997 FC Barcelona visited Riazor.
 In the weeks before, Lendoiro took the total investment for that season to €31 million by signing goalkeeper Nuno, Benfica's Hélder, midfielder Flávio Conceição (by beating Real Madrid on the transfer market) and striker Renaldo.
 But the magic had disappeared.
-Pizzi's late goal earned Barcelona three points (0-1) and on the day after Toshack announced that, at the end of the season, he wouldn't continue at Deportivo.
+Pizzi's late goal earned Barcelona three points (0–1) and on the day after Toshack announced that, at the end of the season, he would not continue at Deportivo.
 This declaration might have been influenced by some paintings which were visible at the stadium, like “Toshack Go Home” and “Toshack, bastard”.